How to Get From Siem Reap to Bangkok

 For the first part of your journey, you will need to take a bus or taxi from Siem Reap to Poipet.
 Poipet is where the border station of the Cambodia side is located.

-Bus ticket prices going to Poipet from Siem Reap start at 335 THB ($9.00) for the 2-3 hour journey.
+Bus ticket prices going to Poipet from Siem Reap start at 335 THB ($10) and the journey takes around 2h 15m - 3h.
 Virak Buntham Express offers 4 bus trips daily, but you must take one of the two morning trips to make it in time for the connecting train to Bangkok.

 The buses also depart from Virak Buntham Bus Station located along Sivutha Boulevard, the same station where the direct buses to Bangkok depart from.